filamentphp/filament/packages/forms/docs/03-fields/01-getting-started.md

 TextInput::make('name')->default('John')
 ```

-Note that inside the App Framework this only works on Create Pages, as Edit Pages will always fill the data from the model.
+Note that inside the app framework this only works on Create Pages, as Edit Pages will always fill the data from the model.

 ## Helper messages and hints